offalynne/Input/docs/5.0/Newbie-Guide.md

 Input by default will start scanning for gamepad input when your game boots up; if the player uses the keyboard then Input will switch over to using the `keyboard_and_mouse` profile, if the player uses a gamepad then Input will switch over to using the `gamepad` profile (the names of these profiles can be controlled by changing some macros).

+&nbsp;

+## Step 4: Next Steps

-Et voilà!
-This system is also great for rebinding controls, handling multiplayer, and more.
-Take a deeper dive into the documentation for details on the features of Input, and feel free to [join us for discussion on Discord](https://discord.gg/8krYCqr).
+This is only scratching the surface of what Input is capable of.
+Further examples can be found in the project in the [main GitHub repository](https://github.com/JujuAdams/Input), including control rebinding and multiplayer.
+You should also take a deeper dive into the documentation for details on the features of Input, but if you get lost or want a quick answer, then we invite you to [join us on Discord](https://discord.gg/8krYCqr).